RaviTeja110820/aws/AWS Essentials.md

 >***Lightsail*** accomplishes Predicable monthly pricing and instance ability to burst above the baseline level of CPU performance when needed.

 ***AWS Budgets*** provides a useful feature of setting custom budgets that prompt the user when their costs or usage are forecasted to exceed.
 The forecast aspect gives a buffer period in advance when alerting the user.
 Budgets can be tracked at the monthly, quarterly, or yearly level, and have customizable start and end dates.
 Alerts can be sent via email and/or Amazon Simple Notification Service (SNS) topic.

+***AWS Support Concierge*** Included as part of the Enterprise Support plan, the Support Concierge Team are AWS billing and account experts that specialize in working with enterprise accounts.

 # Message